PaperMC/docs/docs/paper/dev/misc/debugging.md

 You can inspect the values of each of the variables in the current scope.
 You can also use the buttons in the top to step from one breakpoint to the next.
 If needed, you can also use the text box at the top to evaluate expressions for debugging purposes.

+### Using direct debugging

+Direct debugging will allow you to run the server directly from your IDE, and will allow you to use breakpoints and step through your code.
+We can achieve this by using [JPenilla's Gradle plugin](https://github.com/jpenilla/run-task) to run the server directly from the IDE.
+See [here](https://github.com/jpenilla/run-task#basic-usage) for instructions on how to set up the plugin.